mwpb/matthew/master-cv/matthew-burke.md

 - Created a local development environment for an existing Java web application.
 Used Docker, NGINX and Firejail to locally develop features that spanned multiple production servers.
 - Constructed a Web API for automatically scheduling examinations.
 Used Java Servlets and MySQL.

+**Aug 2019: Cyber Data Science Fellowship**
+Data science fellow

+- Collaborated with an industry partner to clean, explore and analyse 7 years of live events data stored in a PostgreSQL database with over 13 million entries.
+- Constructed a generalised linear model (GLM) for analysing count data and a log linear model for analysing sales data.
+Used Python scripts, Jupyter notebooks and the R programming language.

 **Sep 2017-Sep 2019: University of Calgary**
 Postdoctoral scholar